 - Set the IngestActions configuration parameter in the connector's configuration file.
-For information about how to do this, see Run a Lua Script using an Ingest Action, on page 65.
-The connector runs ingest actions on documents before they are sent for ingestion. - Set the IngestActions action parameter when using the Synchronize action. - Set the CollectActions action parameter when using the Collect action.
+For information about how to do this, see Run a Lua Script using an Ingest Action, on page 70.
+The connector runs ingest actions on documents before they are sent for ingestion. - Set the IngestActions action parameter when using the Synchronize action.